-2.2.1 Binders for manufacture of FRPs and cores shall be provided with Type Approval Certificate (CTO) or Register Certificate per batch to allow their application in ship structures.
+2.2.1 FRP intended for manufacture of hulls or ship structures, as well as binders for manufacture of FRPs and cores shall be approved by the Register (provided with Type Approval Certificate (CTO) and/or Register Certificate per batch) in accordance with Part I "General Regulations for Technical Supervision" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships.
+The Register Certificate for FRP is not required provided the requirements specified in 2.2.4.3 of this Part of the Rules are met.
 Application of FRP binders for boats is allowed based on the report documents of firms (manufacturers) or laboratories recognized by the Register.

-Type Approval Certificates (CTO) for reinforcement materials applied for FRP manufacture are recommended (refer to 2.3.1.6).
+Register approval for reinforcement materials applied for FRP manufacture is recommended (refer to 2.3.1.6).

-2.2.2 Type Approval Certificates (CTO) are issued to a material firm (manufacturer) based on the approved documentation, results of materials tests for verification of compliance for the requirements of these Rules (refer to 2.3.1 - 2.3.3, 2.3.5), direct survey of production and check test of serial products.
+2.2.2 Register Certificates are issued to a material firm (manufacturer) based on the approved documentation, results of materials tests for verification of compliance with the requirements of these Rules (refer to 2.3.1 - 2.3.3, 2.3.5), direct survey of production (for drawing up of the Type Approval Certificate (CTO)) and check tests of serial products.
 Tests shall be performed by a firm's (manufacturer's) laboratory or another laboratory recognized by the Register.